saanvirnaik/neurocheck/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)
 [![Tech Stack](https://img.shields.io/badge/Built%20With-React%20%7C%20Spring%20Boot%20%7C%20MySQL-blue)](#-technology-stack)

+Licensed under the **Apache License 2.0**.
+Certain algorithms and scoring frameworks described in this project are protected under **U.S. Patent Application No. 63/958,427 – NeuroCheck Early Screening System**.

 **NeuroCheck** is a fun, educational web app that helps identify early signs of **Autism, ADHD, and Dyslexia** using a combination of **scientific questionnaires** and **interactive, game-based assessments**.
 It is designed to promote awareness, inclusion, and early support for children with neurodiverse needs.